 - Previous year’s total

-- All employee demographic information listed by location, job category, race/ethnicity, and gender
+- All employee demographic information listed by location, job, gender, ethnicity, and race categories

 - EEO-1 reports list available employee job categories as executive-level officials and managers, mid-level officials and managers, professionals, technicians, sales workers, administrative support workers, craft workers, operatives, laborers, and service workers

-- Employers must submit a demographic breakdown by specific race and ethnicity categories, which are White, Native Hawaiian or other Pacific Islander, American Indian or Native Alaskan, Asian, Hispanic or Latino, or Black or African American
+- Employers must submit a demographic breakdown of their workforce by race and ethnicity categories, which are White, Native Hawaiian or other Pacific Islander, American Indian or Native Alaskan, Asian, Hispanic or Latino, or Black or African American

 - Date of payroll periods used